agilize/terraform-provider-jumpcloud/docs/LINTING.md

 In addition to tfproviderlint, we also use golangci-lint for more comprehensive static code analysis.
 For information on configuration and troubleshooting with golangci-lint, see the [GOLANGCI-LINT.md](./GOLANGCI-LINT.md) document.

-We've configured golangci-lint to work properly with Go 1.22 by disabling problematic linters and using a custom configuration.
+We've configured golangci-lint with a suitable configuration for Go 1.20, enabling the most useful linters.

 ### Local Scripts